-Pioneer Club is for High School boys within the wider Waikato Region.
+A Club for High School boys within the wider Waikato Region.
 It meets fortnightly on Saturday afternoon.
 Boys 11-15 years enrol in the year long program of academic, character, faith and community formation.
+Lockdowns and Covid-19 significantly disrupted Pioneer club this year.